Tune applications and databases for performance in Azure SQL Database and Azure SQL Managed Instance

 Very large database architectures

-Before the release of Hyperscale service tier for single databases in Azure SQL Database, customers used to hit capacity limits for individual databases.
-These capacity limits still exist for pooled databases in Azure SQL Database elastic pools and instance databases in Azure SQL Managed Instances.
-The following two sections discuss two options for solving problems with very large databases in Azure SQL Database and Azure SQL Managed Instance when you cannot use the Hyperscale service tier.
+Before the release of Hyperscale service tier for single databases in Azure SQL Database, customers could run into capacity limits for individual databases.
+While Hyperscale elastic pools (preview) offer significantly higher storage limits, elastic pools and pooled databases in other service tiers, and instance databases in Azure SQL Managed Instances, might still be constrained by those storage capacity limits in the non-Hyperscale service tiers.
+The following two sections discuss two options for solving problems with very large databases in Azure SQL Database and Azure SQL Managed Instance when you can't use the Hyperscale service tier.

 Because Azure SQL Database and Azure SQL Managed Instance runs on commodity hardware, the capacity limits for an individual database are lower than for a traditional on-premises SQL Server installation.
 Some customers use sharding techniques to spread database operations over multiple databases when the operations don't fit inside the limits of an individual database in Azure SQL Database and Azure SQL Managed Instance.
 Most customers who use sharding techniques in Azure SQL Database and Azure SQL Managed Instance split their data on a single dimension across multiple databases.
 For this approach, you need to understand that OLTP applications often perform transactions that apply to only one row or to a small group of rows in the schema.